comit-network/RFCs/RFC-003-SWAP-Basic.md

 The ledger section now includes an `identity` table which specifies the exact identity to use on a particular ledger.

-### Negotiation error for tight timeouts
+### Decline reason for tight timeouts

-A `NegotiationError` with the reason `timeouts-too-tight` is added.
+The decline reason `timeouts-too-tight` is added.
-This indicates to the sender that the difference between `alpha_expiry` and `beta_expiry` is too small and the receiver may accept the swap if they are given more time.
+This indicates to the sender that the difference between `alpha_expiry` and `beta_expiry` is too small and the receiver MAY accept the swap if they are given more time.

 #### `details`